What a Personal Representative Needs to Provide

 Additional Information the Platform May Request

-This process can feel burdensome during an already difficult time.
-Including digital asset directions in your estate plan, and keeping a list of online accounts, makes the process significantly easier for whoever steps in to manage your affairs.
+This process can feel heavy during an already hard time.
+Including digital asset directions in your estate plan makes things much easier for whoever steps in to manage your affairs.
+Keeping a list of online accounts also helps.